Improved stellarator permanent magnet designs through combined discrete and continuous optimizations: Summary and conclusions

-One interesting aspect of the optimizations performed in this study is that the combined GPMOb-RC-GPMOb optimization approach could find a solution with far fewer magnets than the RC solution without putting any explicit penalty on the magnet quantity.
+One interesting aspect of the optimizations performed in this study is that the GPMOb-RC and GPMOb-RC(-GPMOb) optimization approaches could find solutions with far fewer magnets than the RC solution without putting any explicit penalty on the magnet quantity.
 Rather, the magnet quantity could be restricted indirectly with suitable choices for the backtracking parameters $\ththr$ and $\Nadj$ used during the GPMOb stages.
 This seems to offer an advantage over an explicit quantity objective, which would be a more conventional approach to limiting magnet quantity.
-If a quantity objective function were added to $f_B$ during either the GPMOb or the RC procedure, a reduction in quantity would come at the expense of a reduction in field accuracy (higher $f_B$).
-However, the GPMOb-RC-GPMOb approach was able to produce solutions with both significantly reduced quantity (relative to RC) and higher field accuracy.
+If a quantity objective function were added to $f_B$ during either the GPMOb or the RC procedure, a reduction in quantity would come at the expense of a lower reduction in field accuracy (higher $f_B$).
+However, the GPMOb-RC(-GPMOb) approaches were able to produce solutions with both significantly reduced quantity (relative to RC) with a nearly equal (GPMOb-RC), or lower (GPMOb-RC-GPMOb), value of $f_B$.